merisir573/assignment2final/README.md

-NOTE: I was unsure wether or not the README had to be in English or not, just in case I am writing in English.
+NOTE: I was unsure whether or not the README had to be in English or not, just in case I am writing in English.

 Github Link:
 https://github.com/merisir573/assignment2final